FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 8. Practical Insights for Formulators

-2-Pentanone is valued for its ability to enhance the realism of both flavors and fragrances.
-It synergizes well with other fruity and floral notes, but care must be taken to avoid overuse, which can lead to an undesirable solvent-like character.
-It is often under-utilized in formulations seeking subtle complexity and authenticity.
+2-Pentanone is valued for its ability to impart a fresh, fruity note to both flavors and fragrances.
+It synergizes well with other fruity and floral compounds, enhancing the overall profile.
+Common pitfalls include overuse, which can lead to an overpowering solvent-like aroma.
+It is often under-utilized in complex formulations where its subtlety can enhance background realism.

 Citation hooks: FlavScents; industry practice